tomkooij/Aanmeldr/README.md

 Aanmeldr -- aanmeldwebsite voor Kerstworkshops

-Based on Flaskr - Flask example
+Based on Flaskr - Flask example.
+Flask is copyright (c) 2013 by Armin Ronacher and contributors.
-Flask is released under a BSD License.
+Flask is release under the BSD License.

-Aanmeldr is released under a GPL3 License.
+Aanmeldr is released under the GPL3 License.

 Aanmeldr can be found on Github: github.com/tomkooij/Aanmeldr